ylcheryl/ylcheryl/README.md

 - I’m Cheryl
 - I like to explore.
 I like utilizing tools and technology to overcome challenges
 - I’m currently training my technical muscles in DevOps tools and Cloud provisioning
-- Get to know me by entering my humble neighbourhood here in Github city
+- Get to know what I am doing by entering my humble neighbourhood here in Github city

 ---
 ### 👋 Feel free to explore my